A complex of two Umbrian homes is pure paradise.

 The Main House – Martignano 116, San Leo Bastia

-This is a recently and tastefully restored self-contained home with small garden and olive trees.
+This is a recently and tastefully restored self-contained home with land containing eighteen olive trees (in the back).
 On the ground floor, you’ll find a sunroom, dining room/kitchen, bedroom, and a full bath.
 On the upper level are a master bedroom, a full bath, and a large airy room that can be either a studio or bedroom.
 There is additional space/storage in the basement.
 A pergola on the front terrace offers generous shade from lush wisteria in the spring and summer.
 You’ll easily be enticed to make dining al fresco a regular practice.
-PRICE: Euro 195,000

 Martignano 115, San Leo Bastia

-This home features an airy, open plan.
+This sweet Italian home features an airy, open plan.
 The main level features a kitchen, dining and living area.
 Above is an open loft sleeping area and half bath.
 High ceilings with rough-hewn support timbers, all painted white, crown this main living area.
 Stairs behind the kitchen lead down to a large area used as a master bedroom with a full bath (shower).
 Doors from this master sleeping space open to the front garden.
-PRICE: Euro 145,000

 An oasis of tranquillity, yet a great location for easy trips to Umbria and Tuscany.